femga/rdr3_discoveries/Controls/README.md

 ## Controls

 Some controls in REDM works only since certain RDR2 versions.
-Current default game version for REDM is 1207.80 (patch from 02 december 2019).
-Upcoming game version for REDM is 1311.12 (patch from 28 july 2020).

 ## Known controls